 We are currently seeking submissions for future volumes of Culture and Cosmos.

 Welcome to Culture and Cosmos, the only peer-reviewed journal to focus on the history of astrology and cultural aspects of the history of astronomy.
+For twenty-five years the journal has been a leading voice in the emerging discipline of Cultural Astronomy.
 The journal was founded in 1997 and is now published by the Sophia Centre Press in partnership with the University of Wales Trinity Saint David.
 We publish two issues a year, with occasional special double-issues.
+Over the last two decades the journal has built up an unparalleled body of work in the academic study of beliefs and practices concerning the human relationship with the sky and celestial bodies.

 Culture and Cosmos is linked to the Sophia Centre for the Study of Cosmology in Culture at the University of Wales Trinity Saint David, and to the Centre's research and teaching projects, including the distance-learning MA in Cultural Astronomy and Astrology.